privacyidea/privacyidea/doc/webui/container_view.rst

 Container Create
 ~~~~~~~~~~~~~~~~

-.. figure:: images/container_create.png
-   :width: 500

-   *Container Create*

 To create a new container, first of all a type has to be selected.
 Below the drop-down menu, all token types that are
-selected by the container type are displayed.
+supported by the container type are displayed.
 Additionally, you can set a description and assign the container to a
 user.

+.. figure:: images/container_create.png
+   :width: 500

+   *Container Create*

-You can also create a container an the token details page, during the enrollment of a new token and on the user details
+You can also create a container on the token details page, during the enrollment of a new token, and on the user details
 page.